Helping you get through life

 It depends how low your grades are.
 Talk to the college that offered you a place and ask if they'll accept you with lower grades.

-You can't usually take a subject at Higher with less than a grade 2.
-If you got grade 3-4 you will be able to study at Intermediate 2 level and then progress to Higher.
-If you got grade 5-7, you will be able to take Intermediate 1 level.
+You can't usually take a subject at Higher with less than a Grade 2 at Standard Grade or a B at Intermediate 2.
+If you got Grade 3-4 in your Standard Grades, you could study at Intermediate 2 level and then progress to Higher.
+If you got grade 5-7, you should be able to take Intermediate 1 level.

 Yes, but find out if your results will get you the sort of job you want.
 If not, can you work your way up?
 If you have the right attitude and personality many employers will offer you training.
 An alternative is an apprenticeship, which will let you learn while you earn.